Smart 100 phone

 It was no longer a question of the money alone.
 The studs and the tingling feeling they created seemed repulsive to her.
 She thought it unnatural that they should be able to read her mind.

-They're like alien creatures from an old science fiction movie.
+They're like alien creatures from an old science-fiction movie.
 I have to get them out!

 As Joanne looked at the small piece of flesh beneath the stud, roughly half an inch in size, an image of the cooking shears in her kitchen drawer came to mind.
 Many times, she had used them to cut chicken, their blades severing skin, meat and bone with little effort.
-No doubt there would be pain and blood, but she would finally rid herself of the vile transmitters that had ruined her life for the past twelve months.
+Undoubtedly, there would be pain and blood, but she would finally rid herself of the vile transmitters that had ruined her life for the past twelve months.

 As her hand went to the drawer pull, she felt the tingling in her earlobe increase.